harthur/replace/README.md

 ### On huge directories
 If `replace` is taking too long on a large directory, try turning on the quiet flag with `-q`, only including the necessary file types with `--include` or limiting the lines shown in a preview with `-n`.

+## Limitations

+### Line length
+By default, `replace` works on files with lines of 400 characters or less.
+If you need to work on long lines, gnu `sed` supports unlimited line length.

+### Symbolic links
+By default, `replace` does not traverse symbolic links for files in directories.
 ## What it looks like
 ![replace](http://i.imgur.com/qmJjS.png)